 Massachusetts has long been a hub of technological innovation, finance and investment company and securities custody operations.
 It is important that Massachusetts enacts the bill in order to maintain its position as a world-leader in these sectors.
-It is for these reasons that MBA supports H 1112 and we respectfully ask that the Committee give this bill a favorable report.
+It is for these reasons that MBA supports the enactment of H 1112.